 Suffocation happens when a person’s nose, mouth, or throat is blocked and they can’t breathe.
 If someone stops breathing long enough, they can suffer brain damage or die.
 Sheets, blankets, and plastic bags can suffocate people or pets who get caught in them.
 Strangulation deaths and injuries can occur anywhere in the home.
-For example, corded window coverings are a risk for children and pets.
-Young children are especially at risk.
+For example, corded window coverings are a risk for young children and pets.

 Drowning is a major safety risk at the home.
-Every day, about 10 people die from drowning.
 Children aged 1 to 4 have the highest drowning risk.
 Weapons are also a major safety concern.

 Many of these causes of death and injury are preventable.